knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 Open up `RepLogList`.
 This is where we have a little "..."
 TODO.
 Turn this into an anchor tag with a span inside: `className="fa fa-trash"`.

 Cool!
-That should get us our fancy new trash icon.
+That should get us a fancy new trash icon.
 Awesome.

-To hook this up, we're going to go through a process that should be starting to feel familiar... almost boring.
-Here it is: when the user clicks this link in `RepLogList`, we ultimately need to update the state that lives in `RepLogApp`. *That* means that we need to pass a handler callback from `RepLogApp` into `RepLogs` and again into `RepLogList`.
+To hook this up, we're going to go through a process that should be starting to feel familiar... hopefully boring!
+Here it is: when the user clicks this link in `RepLogList`, we ultimately need to update the state that lives in `RepLogApp`. *That* means we need to pass a handler callback from `RepLogApp` into `RepLogs` and again into `RepLogList`.

 ## Adding & Calling the Delete Handler Function

-In `RepLogApp`, create that new function: `deleteRepLog`, which is a *great* name, because we know that this component doesn't know and doesn't care that a link will be used to delete rep logs.
+In `RepLogApp`, create that new function: `deleteRepLog`, which is a *great* name, because this component doesn't know and doesn't care that a *link* will be used to delete rep logs.
 Nope, it's all about the data.
 Give this an `id` argument so we know *which* rep log to delete.
 Be lazy and log a todo.

 Next, because we have a new handler method, make sure to bind it to `this`.